Guide Dog Class Lecture: Working with Rounded Corners

 Lastly, Optimal Halt Positions

 Depending on what type of turn you make after the crossing, the halt position may vary.
 To prepare for a turn to the down curb (to do a second crossing at that intersection) work several steps forward from the up curb before halting.
 Travel far enough to feel your dog pick up the original line of travel.
 At that point halt your dog.
-A formal turn to the down curb will now give you good alignment for a crossing.
+A formal turn to the down curb will now give you optimal alignment for a crossing.
 To prepare for a turn away from the parallel street (to walk up the intersecting sidewalk), you can halt sooner.
-From there, you can easily make a formal turn in the new direction.
+From there you can make a formal turn in the new direction.

 Audio Streaming